Sam Matheny, NAB

 A brief discussion of transmission line characteristic impedance and compatibility, directional couplers, RF filters, and recommended measurements and monitoring.

-After a full day of sessions and vendor visits, end your day with a brew and a brat as Radio World's Workbench author, John Bisset, leads a group discussion of troubleshooting scenarios.
+After a full day of sessions and vendor visits, end your day with a brew and a brat as Krik Harnack leads a group discussion of troubleshooting scenarios.
 We'll discuss real world problems, and explore a variety of topics and solutions.

 David Oxenford, Wilkinson Barker Knauer LLP